How I Use St. Patrick’s Day to Drive Real Website Traffic

 • A mobile-friendly layout: Ensure your page looks good and works well on phones and tablets.

-Remember to keep the design clean and avoid too many holiday decorations.
-The main thing you want people to notice is your offer, not just the holiday theme.
+Keep the design clean and avoid too many holiday decorations.
+The main thing you want people to notice is your offer, not the holiday theme.

-Finally, it’s important that your landing page matches what you promised in your ads or social media posts.
+Finally, make sure your landing page matches what you promised in your ads or social media posts.
 If your email mentioned a St. Patrick’s Day discount, your landing page should clearly show that same discount right away.

 For a full walkthrough, see our guide on how to create a landing page in WordPress.